EvinceMoi/dirt-display/README.md

 ![ui](misc/screenshot.png)

 # Intro
-It cant display basic informations using the game's UDP data(mode 3), suck as:
+It cant display basic informations using the game's UDP data(mode 3), such as:

 - RPM
 - Speed (provided by UDP data, which I think is more accurate than the speed display in game)